newhorizon-tech/nytimes-clone/README.md

 # nytimes-clone
-Cloning a NY Times article
+Cloning a NY Times article about space